marinp1/contentful-space-sync-tool/README.md

 A simple tool for copying content from a Contentful space to another, target space will be overwritten.
 Uses Contentful's [import](https://github.com/contentful/contentful-import) and [export](https://github.com/contentful/contentful-export) tools.

-## Configuration
-By default export includes drafts and also downloads assets, see export tool's documentation for available configuration options.
-Otherwise there's no additional configuration.

 ## Instructions

 1. Add space IDs and content management tokens for source space and target space to space_template.config